Black Feminist Visions for Justice: Moving Beyond a Broken System

 Black feminism looks beyond itself

-Intimate image abuse represents a perfect case study of how current systems fail: the 20.9% surge in cases outpaces any meaningful response, while victim-survivors navigate a maze of inconsistent platform policies, slow regulatory processes and criminal justice systems that routinely exclude and retraumatise them.
-We say: the same community wisdom that created life-saving harm reduction models offers a blueprint for addressing redress for intimate image abuse.
-Rather than waiting for prevention in the form of carceral ‘justice’, these approaches focus on the victim-survivors' needs.
+Intimate image abuse represents a holistic case study to show how current systems fail.
+The 20.9% surge in cases outpaces any meaningful response, while victim-survivors navigate a maze of inconsistent platform policies, slow regulatory processes and criminal justice systems that routinely exclude and re-traumatise them.
+We say: the same wisdom and need that creates life-saving harm reduction models offers a blueprint for redress for intimate image abuse.
+Rather than believing that justice or prevention will come from carceral systems, these approaches focus on the victim-survivors' needs.

 A not-so-radical radical idea: healing is a reasonable ambition after harm

-The fundamental Black feminist principle at the core of Glitch, our work and our position paper, Beyond the Content Takedown, is that Black women and Black gender-expansive people deserve justice and care.
-Resourced healing after individual harm should not be a radical demand; nor is it unreasonable.
+A fundamental Black feminist principle at the core of Glitch, our work and our position paper, Beyond the Content Takedown, is that Black women and Black gender-expansive people deserve justice in this world.
+A resourced redress access scheme after experiencing individual harm is not be a radical demand; nor is it unreasonable.
 Our new position paper shows how transformative justice models deliver what the current system refuses to.

 Next